MobiFlight/kicad-sim-panel-components/README.md

 We aim to achieve compliance with the [KiCad Library Convention (KLC)](https://klc.kicad.org/) for all our components, with a few exceptions.
 See [Contributing - KLC Compliance Checks](CONTRIBUTING.md#klc-compliance-checks)

+The KiCad Sim-Panel Library repository has been tested against KiCad 8.

 ## What's Inside

 ### KiCad Symbols